Karamanli dynasty

-The Karamanli, Caramanli, Qaramanli, or al-Qaramanli dynasty was an early modern dynasty, independent or quasi-independent, which ruled from 1711 to 1835 in Ottoman Tripolitania.
-The territory comprised Tripoli and its surroundings in present-day Libya.
+The Karamanli dynasty (also spelled Caramanli or Qaramanli) was an autonomous dynasty that ruled Ottoman Tripolitania from 1711 to 1835.
+Their territory comprised Tripoli and its surroundings in present-day Libya.
 At its peak, the Karamanli dynasty's influence reached Cyrenaica and Fezzan, covering most of Libya.
-The founder of the dynasty was Pasha Ahmed Karamanli, a descendant of the Karamanids.
-The most well-known Karamanli ruler was Yusuf ibn Ali Karamanli Pasha who reigned from 1795 to 1832, who fought a war with the United States between 1801 and 1805.
-Ali II Karamanli marked the end of the dynasty.
+The founder of the dynasty was Ahmed Karamanli, a descendant of the medieval Karamanids.
+The most well-known Karamanli ruler was Yusuf ibn Ali Karamanli who reigned from 1795 to 1832, who fought a war with the United States between 1801 and 1805.
+Ali II was the last of the dynasty.

 History

 In the early 18th century, the Ottoman Empire was losing its grip on its North African holdings, including Tripolitania.
 A period of civil war ensued, with no ruler able to hold office for more than a year.
 Ahmed Karamanli, a Janissary and popular cavalry officer, murdered the Ottoman governor of Tripolitania and seized the throne in the 1711 Karamanli coup.
 After persuading the Ottomans to recognize him as governor, Ahmed established himself as pasha and made his post hereditary.
 Though Tripolitania continued to pay nominal tribute to the Ottoman padishah, it otherwise acted as an independent kingdom.

 An intelligent and able man, Ahmed greatly expanded his city's economy, particularly through the employment of corsairs on crucial Mediterranean shipping routes; nations that wished to protect their ships from the corsairs were forced to pay tribute to the pasha.
 On land, Ahmed expanded Tripolitania's control as far as Fezzan and Cyrenaica before his 1745 death.